ttekesuke/time_series_subsequence_clustering_web/README.md

 A web application for analyzing, generating, and rendering time-series subsequences.
 It scans incoming sequences from the start to uncover recurring motifs, combines clustering-based insights with generative tools, and can output multi-voice music.

+## How it works

+1. **Sequential scanning & clustering:** Every series is scanned from the beginning so early motifs are captured.
+The pipeline clusters similar subsequences across a wide range of lengths, exposing both short patterns and longer-term repetitions.
+2. **Complexity measurement:** The clustering results are used to estimate structural complexity.
+This metric serves as a guide for generation tasks and for comparing candidate outputs.
+3. **Search-based generation:** When provided with a target progression of complexity values, the system enumerates candidate sequences, measures each one’s complexity, and returns the options that best fit the requested trajectory.
+4. **Multi-voice music rendering:** Generated sequences can be translated into music across multiple auditory streams.
+Pitch, octave, loudness, and timbre are chosen to respect the target complexity transitions while balancing how the combined parts are perceived.

 ## Features

 - **Time-series clustering:** Scans series from the beginning, groups similar subsequences of various lengths, and surfaces clusters for visual inspection.